 Bao Bei Chinese Brasserie

-Luckily, Bao Bei Brasserie offers delicious and modern Chinese cuisine inspired by flavours from Taiwan, Shanghai, Sichuan and beyond, paired with some of the tastiest cocktails in the city!
+The deliciously elevated Chinese small plate feast here is inspired by flavours from Taiwan, Shanghai, and Sichuan – perfectly paired with some of the tastiest cocktails in the city

 Most people’s immediate reaction upon hearing the words Japanese/Italian Fusion is quite simple: why?